-Comet C/1846 J1 (Brorsen) is an object whose orbit does not match any defined comet orbit class.
+C/1846 J1 (Brorsen) is a large comet whose orbit does not match any defined comet orbit class.
 NASA JPL has not classified Brorsen as potentially hazardous because its orbit does not bring it close to Earth.

 Orbital simulations conducted by NASA JPL's CNEOS do not show any close approaches to Earth.